 Thankfully, eco-friendly labels are now more readily available than ever before.
 Manufacturers use earth-friendly materials to make these labels and employ production methods that lower their carbon footprint in the process.

 Sustainable product labels are either entirely or partially made of recycled, recyclable, or renewable materials.
 That is, at least one of the specific components of a label, be it the printing medium, ink, or adhesive, may be sustainably manufactured.
+There are most amazing things here to design guide for your custom boxes

 Below are some recycled and renewable material options for your labels: